juliane9/Robotic-Needle-Insertion/README.md

 More details are available in the final report (report.pdf) and poster made for this research porject (poster.pdf).

 ## How to Run
-1. Clone and Set Up
+1. Clone and Set Up:
 git clone https://github.com/your-username/robotic-needle-insertion.git

-2. Train the U-Net
+2. Train the U-Net:
 Run the notebook train.ipynb

-4. Run the Simulation Pipeline run the notebook End_to_end.ipynb
+4. Run the Simulation Pipeline: run the notebook End_to_end.ipynb

 ## Source of the Data